 This Operational Guideline is written in a new more accessible style.
 This is part of our commitment to making the Scheme easier to understand.

 The NDIA is committed to improving transparency of our processes and fairness of our decision making.

 As such, we are clarifying the set price limits for SIL supports, replacing the current quoting and negotiation process.

 The 2020-21 NDIS Price Guide has updated the price limits for Assistance with Daily Living supports following the Annual Price Review.
-These will be set at relevant Assistance with Daily Living base price limits as an interim measure.

 The NDIA is conducting a review of SIL price controls and new SIL-specific price limits will be included in an updated Price Guide released later in 2020.
 Until this review is complete the price limits for Assistance with Daily Living will apply to SIL supports.